NYUAppSec/appsec_hw2/README.md

 * 10 points for proper key management
 * 10 points for your writeup (graded manually)

-Deductions (don't worry, you can resubmit if your forget these):
+Deductions (don't worry, you can resubmit if you forget these):

 * 05 points off if you don't have any signed git commits
 * 25 points off if you don't include your writeups